raypatterson/breakpoint-bridge/README.md

 ###[JavaScript Breakpoints](https://github.com/14islands/js-breakpoints)

-Breakpoint Bridge is essentially an elaboration on JavaScript Breakpoints.
+Breakpoint Bridge is essentially a wrapper for JavaScript Breakpoints.
 What Breakpoint Bridge provides is a means by which breakpoints can be more easily defined in SASS and accessed in JavaScript, but without JavaScript Breakpoints as a dependency, Breakpoint Bridge would not be possible.

 ---